-- attendance at Board and Committee meetings; - independence of Directors;

-- the ability of Directors to make an effective contribution to the Board and Committees through the diversity of skills and experience each Director brings to their role; and - the Board's ability to challenge the Manager's recommendations, suggest areas of debate and set the future strategy of the Company.
+- attendance at Board and Committee meetings; - independence of Directors; - the ability of Directors to make an effective contribution to the Board and Committees through the diversity of skills and experience each Director brings to their role; and - the Board's ability to challenge the Manager's recommendations, suggest areas of debate and set the future strategy of the Company.

 The composition of the Board is reviewed annually as part of the appraisal of the Board, the Committees and the individual Directors.
-The Board has determined that every three years this review will be undertaken by an external agency and that following the 2015 review, the next external review is due in 2018.
+The Board has determined that every three years this review will be facilitated by an external agency.